 Overview of Stash vs. Robinhood

-Stash is a three-tiered personal finance app that helps individuals improve their financial lives by combining banking and investing.
+Stash is a two-tiered personal finance app that helps individuals improve their financial lives by combining banking and investing.
 In exchange for a monthly base rate, the Stash app allows users to budget, build a portfolio, save for retirement and grow in their ability to handle money.
+The table below breaks down key advantages and disadvantages for users:

-Robinhood is a commission-free trading app whose basic service has two portions: Robinhood Financial and Robinhood Crypto.
+On the other hand, Robinhood is a commission-free trading app whose basic service has two portions: Robinhood Financial and Robinhood Crypto.
 Robinhood Financial allows users to make unlimited trades in stocks, ETFs and options; Robinhood Crypto allows users to buy and sell cryptocurrencies.
 The app is free to use.
+The table below breaks down key advantages and disadvantages for users:

 Stash vs. Robinhood: Fees

-Stash has three tiers.
-For $1 a month, users are enrolled in Stash Beginner.
-Stash Beginner includes banking with the Stock-Back card, investing, budgeting and personalized advice.
-The Stash Growth plan costs $3 per month and includes everything that Stash Beginner does, plus a Roth or traditional IRA capability.
-Stash+ is the third tier and costs $9 per month.
+Stash, which doesn’t charge any add-on trading commissions or electronic statement fees, has two subscription plans.
+For $3 a month, users are enrolled in Stash Growth.
+It includes banking with the Stock-Back card, investing, budgeting and personalized advice.
+In addition, Stash Growth offers a Roth or traditional IRA capability.
+Stash Plus is the second tier and costs $9 per month.
 It includes everything that Stash Growth does plus custodial investment accounts for kids and an exclusive monthly market insights report.
+Check the firm’s website for pricing details.

-Robinhood charges no trading fees or commissions, no inactivity fees, no fees for moving money in or out of your account and very few non-trading fees.
+Robinhood does not charge fees or commissions to trade, and there are no inactivity fees, no fees for moving money in or out of your account and very few non-trading fees.
 Instead, Robinhood makes money by pocketing the small difference between the buying and selling price of an asset.
 This generates very little money, typically only pennies or less per share traded, but over millions of transactions those pennies add up.

 Both Robinhood and Stash offer taxable accounts and allow users to invest in cryptocurrencies and ETFs.
 Additionally, they both have apps that are compatible with iOS and Android devices.
 However, they do each have some unique features.